code-and-effect/effective_addresses/README.md

 end
 ```

+This means when a User is created, it will not be valid unless a billing_address exist and is valid.

+### Full Name

+Sometimes you want to collect a `full_name` field with your addresses, such as in the case of a mailing address; other times, it's an unnecessary field.

+When you specify the config option `config.use_full_name = true` all `acts_as_addressable` defined addresses will use `use_full_name => true` by default.

+This can be overridden on a per-address basis when declared in the model.

+When `use_full_name == true`, any calls to `effective_address_fields` form helper will display the full_name input, and the model will `validate_presence_of :full_name`.

 ### Address Validations

 Address1, City, Country and Postal/Zip Code are all required fields.

-If the selected Country has provinces/states, then the province/state field will be required.
+If the selected Country has provinces/states (not all countries do), then the province/state field will be required.

 If the country is Canada or United States, then the postal/zip code formatting will be enforced.